omar-hekal/IUST_PersonReId/README.md

 ![Dataset Overview](https://github.com/IRIUST/Iranians_Reid_dataset/assets/141324225/782122d5-235a-4314-9d81-7eceec56c960)

 ## About the Dataset

-The **IUST_PersonReID** dataset is distinct from international datasets, designed specifically to reflect the cultural and environmental context of Iran.
-It captures raw video footage from various locations under diverse conditions (e.g., film quality, lighting, camera angles), making it a valuable representation of real-world scenarios.
-The dataset includes overlapping fields of view from multiple cameras.
+The **IUST_PersonReID** dataset was developed to address limitations in existing person re-identification datasets by including cultural and environmental contexts unique to **Islamic countries**, especially Iran and Iraq.
+Unlike common datasets, which don’t reflect the clothing styles common in these regions—such as hijabs and other coverings—the IUST_PersonReID dataset represents this diversity, helping to reduce **demographic bias** and improve model accuracy.
+Collected from a variety of real-world settings under different lighting, camera angles, indoor & outdoor, and weather conditions, this dataset provides extensive, overlapping views across multiple cameras.
+By capturing these unique conditions, IUST_PersonReID offers a valuable resource for developing re-ID models that perform more reliably across diverse environments and populations.

-### Recorded Locations
+### Video Recording Locations
-The videos were recorded in the following locations, with details summarized in the table below:
+The videos were recorded at the locations listed below, with details summarized in the following table:

 | Location                                      | Cameras | Total Hours | Resolution   | Number of Days |
 |-----------------------------------------------|---------|-------------|--------------|----------------|